samueltripp/samueltripp.github.io/_pages/about.md

   - /about.html
 ---

-**Welcome!** I am currently a fifth-year PhD student in mathematics at Dartmouth College.
-I am on the job market as of the fall of 2021.
+**Welcome!** I am currently an Assistant Teaching Professor at Worcester Polytechnic Institute.
+I recently received my PhD from Dartmouth College under the instruction of Ina Petkova.
+My research is in low-dimensional topology and knot homologies, and I care deeply about teaching.
 This website compiles information about my teaching and research, as well as sparse information about my other hobbies and an occasional blog post.